Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

-An alternative to the direct measurement of \mtmc is the extraction of \mt from the measured cross section of \ttbar pair production \stt.
-There, the \mt dependence of \stt is used to determine \mt in a given top quark mass renormalisation scheme by comparing the theoretical predictions to the corresponding measured \ttbar cross section.
 The theoretical predictions for \stt, which require NLO or higher precision, describe the production of the on-shell top quark and antiquark and are inclusive with respect to other radiation in the event, therefore an unfolding procedure from the detector to the parton level needs to be employed in the experimental data analysis.
-First measurements of this kind, sometimes referred to as ``indirect'' top quark mass determinations, were performed at the Tevatron~\cite{D0:2011hwd} using the inclusive \stt.
+First measurements of this kind were performed at the Tevatron~\cite{D0:2011hwd} using the inclusive \stt.
 In this approach, \mt can in principle be determined in any renormalisation scheme, but suitable choices of mass schemes are tied to convergence properties of the respective prediction, in close analogy to suitable renormalisation scale choices of the strong coupling \alpS.
-The values of \mt, obtained by using this approach, are less precise than the direct \mtmc measurements.
-This is because the \stt is more sensitive to the hard production mechanism and, in general, less sensitive to the kinematic dependence on \mt than the observables in direct measurements (discussed in Section~\ref{sec:statusofmtmc}).
-The analyses, where the Lagrangian mass is extracted, are affected by very different systematic uncertainties, and therefore represent important alternatives to direct \mtmc determinations.
+The values of \mt, obtained by using this approach, are less precise than the direct measurements.
+This is because the \stt is more sensitive to the hard production mechanism and, in general, less sensitive to the kinematic dependence on \mt than the observables in direct measurements.
+These indirect \mt extractions are affected by very different systematic uncertainties, and therefore represent important alternatives to direct \mtmc determinations.

-The first extraction of the Lagrangian top quark mass using inclusive \stt in proton-proton collisions at the LHC was performed by the CMS Collaboration at \sqrtseq{7}~\cite{CMS:2014rml}.
+The first extraction of \mtp using inclusive \stt in proton-proton collisions at the LHC was performed by the CMS Collaboration at \sqrtseq{7}~\cite{CMS:2014rml}.
 This analysis identified a general issue of such determinations, that is the further dependence of the \stt prediction on \asmz and the PDFs.
 Another problem was represented by the remaining dependence of the measured \stt on the value of \mtmc, inherited from the extrapolation of the fiducial measurement to the full phase space, which relies on the simulation of the final state.
 These problems were addressed by the CMS Collaboration in a series of follow-up studies~\cite{CMS:2018fks,CMS:2022emx, CMS:2019esx,CMS:2021yzl}, where novel experimental analyses techniques have been developed, and specific observables in \ttbar and \ttbarjet production have been measured.